spindle-health/spindle-token/CODE_OF_CONDUCT.md

 # Code of Conduct

-These community rules are put in place in order to ensure that development of carduus stays focused and productive.
+These community rules are put in place in order to ensure that development of spindle-token stays focused and productive.

 ## Our Pledge